ajrgodfrey/ActionBook/BrailleRInAction/05-MarkdownInAction.md

 # Please investigate them to see how this function worked.
 ```

-As before, there is one small change to make To get the desired outcome.
+As before, there is one small change to make to get the desired outcome.
 The argument `View=FALSE` which stops the HTML document opening automatically needs to be removed.

 As an alternative, and if you do have a current internet connection you can view the result of running the [`OneFactor()` command on the Ozone data](https://R-Resources.massey.ac.nz/BrailleRInAction/Ozone.Month-OneFactor.html) in your browser without having to re-enter the example commands.